 Document your out of province or non-Ontario stock vaccine

-Booking a Third or Booster Dose Before Dose(s) is Documented
+Booking a Dose Before Previous Dose(s) are Documented

 Wait Times for Processing Out-of-Province Doses

-Most service requests will be processed within two weeks of submission.
+Most service requests will be processed within two to four weeks of submission.
 Some submissions may require follow-up with the client and/or with the location where the vaccinations were received.
-In these cases processing may take up to five weeks.
+In these cases, processing may take longer.

-Clients are encouraged to bring their OOP receipts with them when getting vaccinated as proof of eligibility.
+Clients are encouraged to bring their Out-of-Province receipts with them when getting vaccinated as proof of eligibility.

 Need Help